 When is a Florida Car Title Transfer Required?

 But when buying from a private seller, you handle the car title transfer.
-If you give, donate or inherit a vehicle, it requires the transfer of the vehicle title to the new owner.
+However, gifting, donating, or inheriting a vehicle requires transferring the title to the new owner.
 If you are a lienholder, you must complete the car title transfer process after releasing the lien.
-A name change triggers a transfer of title because you need a title certificate in your new name.
+A name change triggers a transfer of title because you need a title certificate in the new owner's name.

 Agencies Authorized to Transfer Florida Titles